kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 to MCP clients.

 MCP follows a client/server architecture, where the client's role is to route requests from the host application to the server.
 The server is responsible for exposing resources, tools and prompts to the client.
-In the case of Kuzu, the MCP server we provide allows local access to the specified Kuzu database, and the client can be an application like Claude Desktop or Cursor, which each provide their MCP-compatible clients.
-The general layout is shown below.
+The MCP server we provide allows local access to a specified Kuzu database.
+On the client side, applications like Claude Desktop and Cursor provide built-in MCP support.
+The overall architecture is below:

 <Image src="/img/kuzu-mcp-server/kuzu-mcp-server-to-client.png" alt="Kuzu MCP client-server overview" />

 ## Create the Kuzu database

 Let's first create a Kuzu database to use in this example.
-Let's use a simple example of football players from two countries, Argentina, who won the 2022 World Cup, and France, who won the 2018 World Cup.
+We'll use a simple dataset of football players from two countries: Argentina, who won the 2022 World Cup, and France, who won in 2018.
-The first step is to define the schema in Kuzu that captures the relationships between players, the countries they play for, and the world cups those countries have won.
-This can be done by opening a Kuzu CLI and executing the following DDL commands:
+We'll start by defining a schema that captures relationships between players, the countries they represent, and the World Cups their countries have won.
+Open a Kuzu CLI and execute the following DDL commands:

 ```sql
 CREATE NODE TABLE Player(name STRING PRIMARY KEY, goalsScored INT32);